pyrmont/markable/README.md

 ## Requirements

+Markable requires Janet v1.38.0 or later.

-Markable includes commands to compile cmark-gfm from source.
+Markable also includes commands to compile cmark-gfm from source.
 As such, your system needs to meet the [requirements][cmark-gfm-reqs] for cmark-gfm.

 [cmark-gfm-reqs]: https://github.com/github/cmark-gfm#installing